pro0o/raft-in-motion/README.md

 ```
 ## Resources to Learn More About Raft

-Here are some resources I took reference and learned from while building this project — in no particular order:
+Here are some resources I referenced and learned from while building this project — in no particular order:

 - [A Student’s Guide to Raft](https://thesquareplanet.com/blog/students-guide-to-raft/) [more of a guide to understand the paper.]